EswarTalasila/GameDesign/project-4/README.md

 # Project 4

-This folder contains the fourth game in the `Service Suspended` series: the resource management episode.
+This folder contains the fourth game in the `Service Suspended` series: the resource management episode as the final episode in the four game project.

 The playable Godot project is: